 System Provided Variables

-All system provided variables will also be automatically injected to any freestyle step.
+All system provided variables will also be automatically injected to any freestyle step as environment variables.

 ||Branch name (or Tag depending on the payload json) of the Git repository of the main pipeline, at the time of execution.